SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter21.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 21
-title: Chapter 21 - The Music Beneath the Moon
+Title: Chapter 21 - The Music Beneath the Moon
-layout: default
 ---

 ## *The Silk of Fate*